jhucsf/spring2020/resources.md

 If you use [Ubuntu 18.04](http://releases.ubuntu.com/18.04/), or a distribution based on Ubuntu 18.04 (such as [Linux Mint 19.1](https://linuxmint.com/release.php?id=34)), then you are using the same Linux version that [Gradescope](https://www.gradescope.com/) uses to run autograding scripts.
 [Fedora Workstation](https://getfedora.org/en/workstation/) is also a good option.
 Make sure you get the 64 bit version of whichever distribution you run!

 [VirtualBox](https://www.virtualbox.org/) is a good way to run Linux if you don't want to (or can't) run Linux directly on your computer.
-You'll want to allocate a reasonably-large amount of memory (2 GB minimum, 4 GB ideally) to the virtual machine.
+In general, you can set up a Linux virtual machine by booting from the ISO installer image for the distribution you want to use.
+You'll want to allocate a reasonably-large amount of RAM (2 GB minimum, 4 GB ideally) to the virtual machine, as well as adequate disk space (20 GB should be comfortable.)

 ## Tools